hitachi-vantara/vspone-block-ansible/README.md

-# Red Hat® Ansible® Provider for Hitachi Storage
+# Red Hat® Ansible® Infrastructure Provider for Hitachi Storage

-The Red Hat® Ansible® Provider for Hitachi Storage consists of the latest versions of the ansible modules for managing Hitachi VSP storage systems and Hitachi Virtual Storage Platform One SDS Block storage systems
+The Red Hat® Ansible® Infrastructure Provider for Hitachi Storage consists of the latest versions of the ansible modules for managing Hitachi VSP storage systems

 ## Supported Platforms